gradle/gradle/design-docs/incremental-build.md

 1. Incremental task action is executed with rebuild context when run for the first time
 2. Incremental task action is skipped when run with no changes since last execution
-3. Incremental task is executed with incremental context when run with:
+3. Incremental task is informed of 'out-of-date' files when run with:
     - Single added input file
+    - Single modified input file
     - Single removed input file
-    - Single modified input file
     - All input files removed
+4. Incremental task is informed of 'out-of-date' files when:
+    - Task has no declared input properties
+    - Task has no declared outputs
-4. Incremental task action is executed with 'rebuild' context (every input file flagged as "added") when:
+5. Incremental task action is executed with every file 'out-of-date' when:
     - Input property value has changed since previous execution
     - Task class has changed since previous execution
+    - Output directory changed since previous execution
     - Output file has changed since previous execution
     - Single output file removed since previous execution
-    - Task has no declared outputs
+    - All output files removed since previous execution
     - Task.upToDate() is false
     - Gradle build executed with '--rerun-tasks'
+6. Incremental task action is informed of all files changed since last successful execution
+7. Sad-day cases
+    - Incremental task has input files declared
+    - Incremental task action throws exception

+## Story: Invalidate task outputs when task implementation changes

+Add to the task history a hash of the task implementation, and rebuild the task's outputs when this changes.

+- Add a mechanism to determine a hash given a classpath.
+Probably also add some persistent caching for this.
+  This mechanism should be reusable, to allow us to cache the result of scanning a classpath for annotated classes, such as plugin-level services.
+- The hash of a class is the hash of its ClassLoader's classpath.
+- The hash of a task is the combination of the hash of the task's implementation class plus the hash of the implementation class of each task action attached to the task.

+## GRADLE-1646: Copy tasks do not consider filter/expansion properties in up-to-date checks

+## GRADLE-1276: processResources task considered up-to-date although its spec has changed

+## GRADLE-1814: Uptodate check fails when changing property includeEmptyDirs of Copy task

+## GRADLE-1298: Change in filtered resource not picked up by archive tasks

 ## Story: Java compile task specifies its output files